-Name-Surname Position No. of attendance / No. of meeting in 2018 1.
-Mr. Padetpai Meekun-iam Audit Committee Chairman 9/9 2.
-Mr. Virach Aphimeteetamrong Director 9/9 3.
-Mr. Satit Chanchaowakun Director 9/9
+Name-Surname Position Audit Committee's Meetings in 2019 (Sessions) 1.
+Mr. Padetpai Meekun-iam Audit Committee Chairman 7/7 2.
+Mr. Virach Aphimeteetamrong Audit Committee Member 7/7 3.
+Mr. Satit Chanchaowakun Audit Committee Member 7/7

-Remark: \ A director who is competent and experienced enough to review the reliability of the company's financial statements.
-Mr. Virach Aphimeteetamrong is a licensed auditor, and works as chairman of an audit firm, namely Dr. Virat and Associates Co., Ltd. He holds a bachelor's degree and master's degree in accounting and a master's degree and doctorate in business administration and finance
+Remark: \ A director who is competent and experienced enough to review the reliability of the Company's financial statements.
+Mr. Virach Aphimeteetamrong is a licensed auditor, and works as chairman of an audit firm, namely Dr. Virat and Associates Co., Ltd. He holds a bachelor's degree and master's degree in accounting and a master's degree and doctorate in business administration and finance.

-Scope of duties and authority of Audit Committee
+Scope of duties and authority of the Audit Committee